 Hoyt was hired on Mar.
-6, 2012 as the 24th head coach in the storied history of Green Terror football, returning for his third season at the helm in 2014.
+6, 2012 as the 24th head coach in the storied history of Green Terror football, returning for his fourth season at the helm in 2015.

 Hoyt came to McDaniel after spending the previous eight seasons as the defensive coordinator at Albright, culminating with being a finalist for the American Football Coaches Association Assistant Coach of the Year award in 2011.

 The associate head coach and defensive backs coach for the Lions also served as the department’s director of strength and conditioning as well as the director of the alumni golf outing and summer team camps.